The Night I Thought We Might Drown in a Flash Flood

 I peer outside the rainfly and immediately begin getting pelted with raindrops.
 Sure enough, the tarp had flown off our backpacks and everything was getting soaked.

-The sky had turned almost black, covered in thick storm clouds with the occasional flicker of light from lightening that keeps inching its way closer and closer to our campground.
+The sky had turned almost black, covered in thick storm clouds with the occasional flicker of light from lightning that keeps inching its way closer and closer to our campground.

 There goes the thunder again.
 It feels as if it’s right on top of my head and it’s starting to make me nervous.